GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Introduction

 The model GTNet designed in this paper can be used to handle a variety of point cloud tasks.
-We adopt ModelNet40 datasets for classification experiments, and obtain the results of 93.2\% OA and 92.6\% mAcc; we implement part segmentation on the ShapeNet Part dataset with the evaluation metric mIoU of 85.1\%; we also conduct semantic segmentation tasks on the S3DIS dataset with the evaluation metric mIoU of 64.3\%.
+We adopt ModelNet40 dataset for classification experiments, achieving 93.2\% OA and 92.6\% mAcc; we implement part segmentation on the ShapeNet Part dataset with the evaluation metric mIoU of 85.1\%; we also carry out semantic segmentation tasks on the S3DIS dataset with the evaluation metric mIoU of 64.3\%.
 The main contributions of the paper are as follows:

 $\bullet$ We propose a deep learning model GTNet which is based on the fusion of dynamic graph and Transformer.